achille-martin/flash-invaders-oracle/README.md

 ### Setup Termux APIs (for access to Android tools and functionalities)

 * Install the [Termux:API app from Github](https://github.com/termux/termux-api/releases) -> download and install the .apk
+* In terminal, run `pkg install termux-api` to enable the api calls

 ### Setup python environment